How to Grow Artichoke Plants: The Complete Guide

 About Artichokes

 The buds (i.e., the “artichokes” that we harvest and eat), if allowed to flower, are thistle-like and violet.
-These large plants can be grown in rows in the garden, as informal hedges, or planted in a wide border.
+These large plants can be grown in rows in the garden, as informal hedges, or planted as a wide border.
 Artichokes can reach heights of 3 to 5 feet.

 Artichokes prefer cool, humid summers and mild winters.
 In cool regions, plan to treat the artichoke as an annual.